modenero/apns/docs/src/guide/README.md

 # Introduction

-The all-new **Avalanche Push Notification Service (APNS)** offers DeFi users the opportunity to add alerts from ANY of their favorite platforms or individual smart contracts.
+The introduction of **Ava's Push Notification Service (APNS)** offers DeFi users the opportunity to add alerts from ANY of their favorite platforms or individual smart contracts.

 ## Sponsored Platforms